dvln/out/README.md

 ### Examine a set of calls and how the output is formatted

 This is a first foray into Go...
-I liked spf13's jwalterweatherman module but I wanted a bit more independent control over the flags for each logger and I found the 'log' packages handling of output formatting, multi-line strings and strings with no newlines to not quite behave as I wanted (aside: spf13's module uses Go's log package, this package started that way also).
+I like spf13's jwalterweatherman output pkg but I wanted a bit more independent control over the flags for each logger and I found the 'log' packages handling of output formatting, multi-line strings and strings with no newlines to not behave as I wanted (aside: spf13's module uses Go's log package, this package started with that and was changed over time after discovering limitations).

 Anyhow, an example with Note level calls (assumes our threshold is set to print the Note level output):